 Microsoft 365 Plans

 Microsoft 365 Business Basic is the “cloud-only” offering.
-Pricing for Microsoft 365 & Office 365 ranges from $5 per user per month to $32 per user per month.
-On March 1, 2022, Microsoft raised its prices for the first time in a decade.
+Pricing for Microsoft 365 ranges from $6 per user per month to $22 per user per month.

 Google Workspace Plans